Sorgente del Mercure (Mercure Wellspring)

 A local story holds that the town’s name, Viggianello, was inspired by an event at Sorgente del Mercure.
 The story goes that a queen was passing through the Mercure Valley and wanted to quench her thirst in the clear waters of the spring.
 When she bent down, she dropped her wedding ring in the water.
 The queen then ordered her guards to search the length and breadth of the wellspring in the hope of finding it.
 When hopes were almost lost, a soldier saw a glint in the crystalline waters and exclaimed: “Vidi Anellum, mia Regina” (“I saw Anellum, my Queen”).
 Delighted to have found her ring, the queen baptized the place with the name of Vidianello.

 Know Before You Go

-There is a parking car just on the main road entrance, and a few car parks directly in front of the wellspring.
+There is space for car parking at the main road entrance, and a few directly in front of the wellspring.

 Follow us on Twitter to get the latest on the world's hidden wonders.